A balance scale placed on a conference room desk.

 • Sophistication of the investor or lack thereof

-• Health of the investor
+• The health of the investor

 • The amount of the loss as it relates to the investor’s liquid net worth (“nest egg”).

 Virtually every brokerage firm in the country includes what is referred to as an “Arbitration Provision” on the back of the forms you sign on the day you open your account.
-Generally this provision provides that if you have a dispute over your account, including any claim for damages for losses, you waive your right to go to court and further agree to arbitrate your dispute before either FINRA or one of the exchanges, like the NYSE.
-The good news is that arbitration is generally faster and less costly than court litigation.
-Most arbitration panels are comprised of 3 members, two of which are deemed public arbitrators and one that is considered an industry (generally the industry arbitrator is a current or retired financial advisor or branch manager).
-At the final hearing, after your case is presented and after the defense has presented their case, the arbitration panel will make a determination if you are entitled to any recovery, and if so, how much.
+Generally, this provision provides that if you dispute your account, including any claim for damages for losses, you waive your right to go to court and further agree to arbitrate your disagreement before either FINRA or one of the exchanges, like the NYSE.

 For instance: